14/06/19Exiting a business: Six steps you should take to prepare

 So, what essential actions should you be considering?

 2. Getting the financials in order: It should come as no surprise that potential buyers will be keen to delve into the financial side of the business.
 Make sure your profit and loss accounts, balance sheets and future projections are up to standard.
-Ensuring they’re as detailed as possible can help the buying process go through quicker.
+Ensuring they are as detailed as possible can help the buying process go through quicker.

 5. Considering potential buyers: Do you know who might be interested in buying your business?
 Defining the buyer gives you an opportunity to organise paperwork and market the sale in a way that appeals to them.
 A buyer might be a competitor, businesses expanding into new sectors or an entrepreneur that wants a head start, for instance.
-These different buyers would all be looking for something different within your business.
+These various buyers would all be looking for something different within your business.
 Taking some time to think who your business is likely to appeal to can speed up the process.

 Planning for the next stage of your life